hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - It's the trie formed from all suffixes of *Text*
     - We append "$" to *Text* in order to mark the end of *Text*
     - Each leaf is labeled with the starting position of the suffix whose path through the trie ends at this leaf
-    - When we arrive at a leaf, we'll immidiately know where this suffix cam from in *Text*
+    - When we arrive at a leaf, we'll immidiately know where this suffix came from in *Text*
     - E.g. Text: ababaa; Patterns: aba, baa
     -                                 ___Root___
                    suffix: ababaa$   /      \   \